 DPA:3075 Yoga Teacher Training I 3 s.h.

 Exploration of in-depth knowledge of yoga in preparation for teaching through physical practice of yoga postures, study of basic yoga philosophy and texts, personal practice of meditation, yoga for various populations, anatomy of yoga postures, and practice teaching within class structure; two-semester course that results in a 200-hour yoga teacher certification.
-Requirements: sophomore or higher standing.
-Recommendations: previous experience taking yoga classes.
+Requirements: dance major and sophomore or higher standing.
+Recommendations: prior yoga experience highly recommended.
 Same as DANC:3075.